kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Using Pretrained Models via APIs

-Send text to a service.
+Send text to a service
-Receive predictions or embeddings.
+Receive predictions or embeddings
 Integrate results into applications

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.